-b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? that trav 100 How 1 m reciexis n Diego County is currently designated as a nonattainment of the county of the county is currently designated as a nonattainment of the county O microns (Pit extends a plus mated that are availability of and rather expenses staging area truction of thiunty).
-This sm M 10 ), and part anned non-ven a average of use a recreational stends the exi- as to access the s project (i.e., all number of iculate matter incular mode in the approximation of the proving the strail of the strail.
-The strail is not estimated in the strail of the str er less e of mately /. rail by se ne expected c) Expose sensitive receptors to substantial pollutant concentrations? $\boxtimes$ The poll Sou sign the ope Cor deg City quality regulators typically define sensitive receptors as dent care facilities, or day-care centers, or other facilitical ditions that would be adversely impacted by changes is siders residences as sensitive receptors because they a proposed project extends a planned non-vehicular moutants.
+b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? \boxtimes tha trav 100 Hov 1 m rec exis to v n Diego County is currently designated as a nonattainned and for O 3 , particulate matter less than or equal to 1 n or equal to 2.5 microns (PM {2.5}).
+The proposed project vel and would not directly contribute pollutants.
+It is est 0 vehicle trips per day or less may be generated by the wever, the proposed trail is not a new independent trail nile.
+Trail users would park at one of the nearby existing reational trips would likely occur regardless of the consisting CTC Trail or other recreational facilities in the Controlate any air quality standards.
+No cumulative net increated the control of the con IO microns (PN) It extends a plate imated that an availability of and rather extending areastruction of this unty).
+This small M 10), and parti anned non-ve average of u a recreationa tends the exist s to access the project (i.e., all number of culate matte hicular mode p to approxin I opportunity sting CTC Tr ne trail.
+Thes to access th trips is not e er less e of mately r. rail by e e e expected c) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes res cor The pol Sou sign the ope Con deg quality regulators typically define sensitive receptors a ident care facilities, or day-care centers, or other facilitied iditions that would be adversely impacted by changes in its residences as sensitive receptors because they are proposed project extends a planned non-vehicular melutants.
 No sensitive receptors have been identified with the Coast Air Quality Management District [SCAQMD] inficant), although the Surf Cup Sports host soccer tour project site.
-The proposed use is non-vehicular and no pollustruction.
-The proposed use is non-vehicular and no pollustruction would be short-term and of a short duration of the coast Air Quality Management Distriction operations would be harmful.
-Construction operations would be short-term and of a short duration of the coast Air Quality Management Distriction operations would be harmful.
-Construction operations would be short-term and of a short duration of the coast Air Quality Management Distriction operations would be all the coast Air Quality Management District [SCAQMD] in the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not constructed by the coast Air Quality Management District [SCAQMD] is not co es that may he air quality.
-Thouse childred of travel a hin 0.25 miles nowhich the draments on to pollutants would a during certain uld include st nouse individu The County of en and the eld and would not s (the radius d ilution of pollu heir outdoor fi ould be gener be generated for construction a als with heal San Diego a lerly. directly cont etermined by itants is typic elds is adjace ated from its from its oper activities and ures as requ tribute y the cally cent to s ration. d not to a d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? $\boxtimes$ incl The cording to CARB's Air Quality and Land Use Handbook ude sewage treatment plants, landfills, livestock opera e proposed project does not include any uses that woul tions, and red d generate o ycling facilitie dors. s, among oth her uses. poll utants.
-Construction of the proposed project may produ struction sites, such as exhaust from construction equi uce short-terr -
+The proposed use is non-vehicular and no peration.
+The proposed use is non-vehicular and no pollonstruction would be short-term and of a short duration of the proposed use that would be harmful.
+Construction operations work of San Diego grading permit to limit potential air quality. ies that may he in air quality.
+To house childre ode of travel a thin 0.25 miles in which the differents on the pollutants would be during certain to buld include state. ouse individually in the County of and the eld and would not (the radius double in outdoor find be generated for generated for generated for andard measure. als with heal San Diego a erly. directly cont etermined by tants is typic elds is adjacted from its from its operactivities and ures as requi th also ribute y the cally cent to ation.
+I not to a ired by d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? \boxtimes incl cording to CARB's Air Quality and Land Use Handbook ude sewage treatment plants, landfills, livestock opera e proposed project does not include any uses that wou tions, and recy cling facilities pol e proposed project extends a planned non-vehicular molutants.
+Construction of the proposed project may produstruction sites, such as exhaust from construction equ uce short-term - would not result in a cumulatively considerable impact; therefore, no impacts would occur.

-The effects of any small generation of objectionable odors would be localized to the immediate area and would not result in a cumulatively considerable impact; therefore, no impacts would occur.
+The effects of any small generation of objectionable odors would be localized to the immediate area and